nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cargo-xcodebuild](https://github.com/Gordon-F/cargo-xcodebuild) - Helps cargo build and run apps for iOS.
 - [cargo-strip](https://github.com/guedou/cargo-strip) - Cargo subcommand that reduces the size of Rust binaries using the strip command.
 - [cargo-valgrind](https://github.com/jfrimmel/cargo-valgrind) - cargo subcommand, that runs valgrind and collects its output in a helpful manner.
+- [cargo-license](https://github.com/onur/cargo-license) - Cargo subcommand to see license of dependencies.

 ## Links